maximilianigl/rl-msol/README.md

 Repository for "Multitask Soft Option Learning" by Maximilian Igl, Andrew Gambardella, Jinke He, Nantas Nardelli, N. Siddharth, Wendelin Böhmer and Shimon Whiteson.

-WARNING: There have been some breaking changes (e.g. to gym) so currently the code doesn't run as is.

 Requires openai baselines (https://github.com/openai/baselines) and sacred (https://github.com/IDSIA/sacred).